Danny Havoc: Combat Zone Wrestling (2005–2017)

-Havoc subsequently become a semi-regular mainstay in Big Japan Pro Wrestling, as one of the most consistent representatives of CZW to compete in the legendary deathmatch promotion.
+Havoc subsequently became a semi-regular mainstay in Big Japan Pro Wrestling, as one of the most consistent representatives of CZW to compete in the legendary deathmatch promotion.
 On a 2012 tour, Havoc and his frequent travel partner, Drake Younger, represented CZW as participants in BJW's Round Robin Deathmatch Survivor League, the winner of which was to earn a shot at the BJW Deathmatch title.
-While both men had respectable showings, neither managed to advance far enough to be in title contention.
-Toward the end of the tour, Havoc and Younger — longtime friends — had a very public falling out at the BJW Dojo, in which they came to blows and had to be pulled apart by BJW Dojo members.
+Neither managed to advance far enough to be in title contention.
+Toward the end of the tour, Havoc and Younger — longtime friends — had a public falling out at the BJW Dojo, in which they came to blows and had to be pulled apart by BJW Dojo members.
 This sparked a feud between the two that saw the return of long-missing CZW favorite, Scotty Vortekz, who had at different times been tag partners with both men.
-Vortekz made his allegiances known by siding with Younger to defeat Havoc and fellow Nation of Intoxication member, Lucky 13.
+Vortekz sided with Younger to defeat Havoc and fellow Nation of Intoxication member, Lucky 13.

 In 2013, Havoc came out the victor in CZW's annual Tournament of Death, advancing over the likes of Rory Mondo and Big Japan Wrestling's young deathmatch prospect, Takumi Tsukamoto, then finally defeating his former friend and partner, Scotty Vortekz, in a 444 Lighttubes Death Match, in which eight-foot fluorescent bulbs were attached to the ropes on all four sides and scattered across the floor of the ring.
 Despite taking a great deal of punishment in the match, Havoc managed to reverse a top rope maneuver into his patented finisher, the General Order 24, onto a massive pile of bulbs for the pin.
 This makes Havoc one of only three two-time Tournament of Death champions in its fourteen-year history.

 Havoc lost to Rickey Shane Page in an Ultraviolent Hardcore Match at Cage of Death 18.
 Page pinned Havoc after giving him a top rope powerbomb through a plate of glass.
 During that event, the Nation of Intoxication dissolved and Havoc went his own way, getting into a feud with Alex Colon.
 During Tournament of Death 16, Havoc announced his retirement and that he would face off against Alex Colon at Down With The Sickness.
 At Once In A Lifetime, Havoc took part in a match against Atsushi Onita and his men from FMW.

 Havoc lost his match against Alex Colon to a standing ovation as D. J. Hyde and the locker room cheered for him.
 It was then confirmed by CZW officials that Havoc had officially retired from professional wrestling.